Autonomy

 An agent is a model-driven loop.

-An agent observes the current situation, decides what to do, takes an action, reads the result, and repeats until the task is complete or it needs help.
+An agent observes the current situation, decides what to do, takes an action, reads the result, and repeats until the task is done or it needs help.

 In practice